Phil and Tim Hanseroth

-The Hanseroth Twins are a musical duo consisting of twin brothers Phillip John and Timothy Jay Hanseroth, artists, songwriters, and producers, best known for their work with Brandi Carlile.
+The Hanseroth Twins is an American musical duo consisting of the identical twin brothers Phillip John Hanseroth and Timothy Jay Hanseroth, musicians, songwriters, and producers, who are best known for their work with Brandi Carlile.

-History
+Biography

 The duo has been writing and performing together since 1990.
-They began their music career as vocalists and guitarists in their first band Ohnalim prior to creating The Fighting Machinists with two other musicians Miraslav Stephanov and Jim Whitney, and were signed to Interscope Records.
-After the members parted ways, the twins were introduced to local Seattle singer-songwriter Brandi Carlile by producer Rick Parashar in 1999, and the trio would later form the Brandi Carlile Band.
+They began their music career as vocalists and guitarists in their first band, Ohnalim, prior to creating The Fighting Machinists with Miraslav Stephanov and Jim Whitney, and were signed to Interscope Records.
+After the members parted ways, the twins were introduced to local Seattle singer-songwriter Brandi Carlile by the producer Rick Parashar in 1999, and the trio would later form the Brandi Carlile Band.